 - Regularly attending Department Seminars and interacting with the guest speaker and faculty.

 - Meaningfully contributing to Student Seminar by attending, presenting research, asking questions, and sharing feedback with the student presenters.

 - Communicating with/asking questions of course instructors regarding class material and other aspects of the field.

 - Seeking out opportunities to talk with/learn from faculty, guest speakers, and more senior students in the department.

-- The student submits a revised Statement of Purpose and transcripts from previous institutions and arranges for one Letter of Recommendation to be submitted from a Biostatistics faculty member.
+- The applicant submits a revised Statement of Purpose and transcripts from previous institutions and arranges for one Letter of Recommendation to be submitted from a Biostatistics faculty member.
 This material is sent to email@example.com.
 The MS-to-PhD application deadline is provided to eligible students at the beginning of spring quarter.

 Review Process and Decisions

-- The Admissions Committee reviews the application materials listed above along with the student's UW transcript.
+- The faculty members of the Admissions Committee review the application materials listed above, along with the student's UW transcript.

 - Admissions decisions are communicated in July.

 Internal versus External Applications